 7 skills all credit controllers need and where to get them

 With late payment causing significant strain on the cash flows of businesses across the country, having a dedicated credit control team in place has never been more important.

 Good credit controllers do more than simply chase late payment.
 They assess risks and build relationships with your customers.

-Whether you take on the task yourself as a business owner, or you have a full-time employee to do it for you, it’s important that the person or people responsible for credit control have the required skills to do the job effectively or your cash flow could suffer.
+Whether you take on the task yourself as a business owner or you have a dedicated department in place, it’s important that the person or people responsible for credit control have the required skills to do the job effectively or your cash flow could suffer.

 So, what does it take to be a successful credit controller?